jech/galene/galene-install.md

 If your server is behind NAT, then currently the only option is to use a STUN, or, preferably, TURN server on a separate host, one that is not behind NAT.
-See Section "Connectivity issues and ICE servers" below.
+See Section *Connectivity issues and ICE servers* below.

 Galene has some support for running behind NAT without a helpful server, but this has not been exhaustively tested.
 Please see the section